brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/Eventlogs-Tools/README.md

-# Files in the Eventlogs-Tools Folder
+# 📂 Files in the Eventlogs-Tools Folder

-## Prerequisite:
+## 🛠️ Prerequisites

-Before running the scripts in this folder, ensure that the `Microsoft Log Parser utility` is installed on your system.
-Additionally, to fully utilize these scripts, you must be able to execute `PowerShell scripts (.PS1)`, particularly those that use the `Import-Module ActiveDirectory` command, especially on Windows 10 machines.
-This requires the installation of the `Remote Server Administration Tools (RSAT)`.
+Before running the scripts in this folder, ensure that the **Microsoft Log Parser utility** is installed on your system.
+Additionally, to fully utilize these scripts, you must be able to execute **PowerShell scripts (.PS1)**, particularly those that use the `Import-Module ActiveDirectory` command, especially on Windows 10 machines.
+This requires the installation of the **Remote Server Administration Tools (RSAT)**.

-## Description:
+## 📄 Description

-This directory contains a collection of scripts designed for selecting and processing Windows Event Log files (*.evtx).
-These scripts focus on extracting relevant information from the logs and generating outputs in a CSV file format for easy analysis. **All scripts in this folder are equipped with a graphical user interface (GUI), enhancing user interaction and making them more user-friendly and accessible for event log management tasks.**
+This directory contains a collection of scripts designed for selecting and processing **Windows Event Log files (.evtx)**.
+These scripts focus on extracting relevant information from the logs and generating outputs in a CSV file format for easy analysis.

+> **✨ All scripts in this folder are equipped with a graphical user interface (GUI), enhancing user interaction and making them more user-friendly and accessible for event log management tasks.**

-### Script Descriptions (Alphabetically Ordered)
+### 📜 Script Descriptions (Alphabetically Ordered)

 1. **EventID-Count-AllEvents-EVTX.ps1**: Analyzes EVTX files, counting each EventID occurrence, and exports the results to a CSV file for easier event log analysis.